-In honor of my buddy’s birthday this week, I got her a small personal gift and baked a coffee cake that I left in the staff kitchen.
+In honor of my buddy’s birthday this week, I got her a small personal gift and baked a nutty coffee cake with a cinnamon sugar center that I left in the staff kitchen.
 The birthday buddy had the first slice honors and then kindly e-mailed everyone to let them know that a treat was available in the kitchen.
 When I arrived on the scene at 9:47, there were two slices left.
 Teachers are always hunting around for a little snack mid morning and/or need a bite to tide them over if they have forgotten to pack a lunch.
 Teachers love having a group snack appear in the staff room or faculty kitchen.

 - 1 c. butter, softened

 - 2 3/4 c. sugar, divided

 - 1 T. baking powder

 - 1 T. vanilla

 Coffee Cake Directions

 - Cream butter and 2 c. sugar.
 Add eggs then sour cream and vanilla.

 - Sift together flour, baking powder, and salt in a separate bowl.

 - Fold dry ingredients into wet ingredients.